Frustrated quantum spin systems in small triangular lattices studied with a numerical method: Spatially Completely Anisotropic Triangular Lattice (SCATL)

-Our first main result for both, XY and Heisenberg interactions, is summarized in the schematic phase diagram of Fig.~\ref{fig:NC} (column 1 and 2).
+{\it{Quantum phase diagram.}} Our first results for both XY and Heisenberg interactions are summarized in the schematic phase diagram of Fig.~\ref{fig:NC} (column 1 and 2).
 Our figure of merit there is $N_c$, i.e., the number of configurations such that $\epsilon_p<0.01$ for a lattice of size $N=4\times3$ and $N=4\times4$.
-For the sake of comparison, we also plot in the last column of this figure, the quantum phase diagram obtained with MSWT from ~\cite{Hauke2013A}.
-The dependence of our results on the lattice size prevents a precise localication of the phase boundaries but not, as we shall see, on their characterization.
+For the sake of comparison, we also plot in the last column of Fig.~\ref{fig:NC}, the quantum phase diagram obtained with MSWT from ~\cite{Hauke2013A}.
+The dependence of our results on the lattice size prevents a precise location of the phase boundaries, but as we shall see, it does not change their characterization.

+Let us first focus on the $N=4\times4$ lattice case (Fig.~\ref{fig:NC}, second column) for both the XY and Heisenberg models.
+While the figure of merit $N_c$ simply tells the number of energetically close configurations with different boundary conditions, further analysis of the quantum phase diagram demands computing the spin structure factor, the order parameter and the entanglement properties.